MBSck/MBSck/README.md

-### Hi there, I'm Marten Scheuck.
-Welcome to my Github page!
+# Hi there - I'm Marten Scheuck
 I am a physicist aspiring to become an astrophysicist and combine programming to contribute to the exploration of our universe.

 - My work so far: